tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * The RMSE is obtained by comparing predicted and actual data.

   * The out-of-sample RMSE is lower than the in-sample RMSE.
-RMSE is typically lower for training data, but is higher in this case.
+RMSE is typically lower for training data but is higher in this case.

   * This could be due to the fact that our out-of-sample period is small, so just by chance, the model happened to do better out-of-sample than in-sample.